 I'm guessing you'll be spending some of the holidays reading.
 After all, writers are readers!

 I'm a Kindle addict and this year, I was determined to review as many books as possible so I have been logging them on Goodreads all year.
 I read 2-3 books per week and did manage to review quite a lot of them.
-You can friend me on Goodreads here if you like as I will be repeating the exercise in 2013.

 Please leave your best book recommendations in the comments – because we're all readers round here!